aaronalonsotorrens/LoCo-recipe-finder/README.md

 * Include more flavour profiles or dietary restrictions.

-* Include new categories such as nationalities, seasonal, etc.
+* Add new categories such as cuisines, seasonal recipes, etc.

 * Add cooking instructions for each recipe for the user to understand how to make their chosen recipe.